 2: A tech-enabled workforce will transform care delivery

 Empowering healthcare professionals with AI-powered tools can have a profound impact on their ability to deliver high-quality care.
 Health systems already use AI to streamline radiology reporting workflows to reduce fatigue and improve reporting productivity and quality.
-Many also automate the creation of clinical documentation, using medical speech recognition solutions to minimize the documentation burden, one of the biggest contributors to burnout.
+Many also automate the creation of clinical documentation, using medical speech recognition solutions to minimise the documentation burden, one of the biggest contributors to burnout.

 Ambient clinical intelligence is an emerging area of medical AI that will continue to grow this year.
 This technology automatically documents patient encounters accurately and efficiently at the point of care.